dfgordon/nvim-a2-pack/README.md

 ### `:A2 asm`

-Often the disassembler needs help identifying data sections.
-This command "spot assembles" lines of code and converts them to data.
-It will express the data as Merlin pseudo-operations such as `HEX`, `ASC`, `DCI`, `DS`, and others.
+Convert code to data.
+This will first assemble the code, then re-express it as Merlin pseudo-operations such as `HEX`, `ASC`, `DCI`, `DS`, and others.
 First select the lines to be converted, then issue the command.

-If you get an error about resolving the program counter, you may need to insert an `ORG` at the start of the lines to be converted.
+It is sometimes necessary to add a program counter hint.
+This can be done with the `ORG` pseudo-operation, or by adding a label of the form `_XXXX`, where `X` is a hex digit.

+This is by no means a full assembler, its purpose is to help with disassembly.

+### `:A2 dasm`

+Convert data to code.
+This is useful for reversing some prior decision to interpret as data.
+First select the lines to be converted, then issue the command.

+It is sometimes necessary to add a program counter hint.
+This can be done with the `ORG` pseudo-operation, or by adding a label of the form `_XXXX`, where `X` is a hex digit.

+To disassemble a whole file see `:A2 load`.

 ### `:A2 load <path>`